 Contact: Temitope Omolehinwa (omote@upenn.edu)

+Vulnerable Populations Honors: This program is designed for dental students in their fourth year to serve the vulnerable population patients at PDM.
+Students apply in the fall of their third year.
 Students provide treatment to individuals whose social, emotional or health history may require additional interpretation and support.
-Comprehensive care is delivered to refugees, survivors of torture, asylum seekers, and survivors of intimate partner violence.
+Comprehensive care is delivered to survivors of torture, intimate partner violence, and human trafficking.
 Students will learn and practice trauma informed care, treating dentally complex cases on adults and children.
 Students work in pairs and participate in clinic one afternoon per week.
-The requirements to complete the course include weekly attendance, attendance at lunch and learns, and poster case presentation at PDM’s ACCE Day.
+The requirements to complete the course include clinic attendance, attendance at lunch and learns, and poster case presentation at PDM’s ACCE Day.